 Giving back to our Planet

-LAST WISHES – Live your Legacy Ltd is a Social Business raising profits to go back into community projects to support causes related to end of life and legacy, especially to help the Earth, for example;
+LAST WISHES – Live your Legacy is a not for profit community raising profits to go back into good causes related to end of life and legacy, especially to help the Earth.

-• Tree planting with Ancient and Sacred Trees;
+• Tree planting with Ancient and Sacred Trees, www.ancientandsacredtrees.org

 If you would like to support the work we are doing to raise awareness of how our end of life can support the planet – please contact us or donate here.

-Discover below the impact some of your end of life choices have on the environment, so you might choose a more sustainable options for your children and your children’s children.
+Discover below the impact some of your end of life choices have on the environment, so you can choose sustainable options for your children and your children’s children.

 “It is our collective and individual responsibility… to preserve and tend to the world in which we all live.” – Dalai Lama